Wait… it’s possible to get higher ranks on Amazon? So the most bought items aren’t always at the top?

 A9 actually likes ranking products that have different variations on a single listing.

-The more detail you can squeeze into this section, A9 can recognise that the listing is relevant to that category.,
+The more detail you can squeeze into this section, A9 can recognize that the listing is relevant to that category.,

 And as we know, relevancy increases Amazon rankings!

 This is the last on-page section to go through.

 So you’ve flooded the product title and features with keywords.
 What should you do with the description?

 This section is purely describing what the product does.
 Keywords are useless in product descriptions if they are already anywhere else on the product page.

 Here is where you need to go in on all the great things that your product can do.
 As an example let’s look at this Exous knee brace:

 And this isn’t even the full description!
 There is so much detail here.

 But yet it is so so simple.
 There are lots of pictures for customers and the post itself is vibrant and enticing.
 It even breaks down a fitting guide and a visual representation of how it provides the support.